Halting Recurrent GNNs and the Graded $\mu$-Calculus: Preliminaries

 Without loss of generality, we hence adopt formulae in negation normal form, where the negation operator \(\neg\) can only be applied to proposition symbols.
 The modal operator $\atleast{k} \varphi$ expresses that there are at least $k$ neighbours where $\varphi$ holds while $\allbut{k} \varphi$ expresses that there are strictly less than $k$ neighbours where $\varphi$ does not hold.
 We also write $\modexists \varphi$ and $\modforall \varphi$ for $\atleast{1} \varphi$ and $\allbut{1} \varphi$.
 The fixed-point operators \(\mu X. \varphi\) and \(\nu X. \varphi\) are respectively used to define least and greatest fixed points, allowing for the expression of recursive properties.

 Semantically, \mml formulae operate on $\pow{\allprops}$-labeled graphs.
-A \emph{valuation} on such a graph \(G\) is a function \(V\) from variables to sets of vertices in \(G\).
+A \emph{valuation} on such a graph \(G\) is a function \(V\) assigning a subset of vertices in \(G\) to each variable.
 The valuation \(V[X \mapsto S]\) is defined as the function that is equal to \(V\) on all variables except \(X\), which is mapped to \(S\).
 Given a $\pow{\allprops}$-labeled graph \(G\) and a valuation \(V\), a \mucalculus formula $\varphi$ evaluates to a set \(\sem{\varphi}{G}{V}\) of nodes in $G$, inductively defined as follows. \allowdisplaybreaks

 The notions of free and bound variables are defined as usual: $\mu X. \varphi$ binds $X$ in $\varphi$ and similarly for $\nu X. \varphi$.
 We use $\free{\varphi}$, and $\vars{\varphi}$ to denote the sets of free and all variables occurring in $\varphi$, respectively.
 A formula is \emph{well-named} if its free variables are distinct from its bound variables, and every variable is bound at most once in the formula.
 Throughout the paper we assume that all considered formulae are well-named.
 This is without loss of generality since ill-named formulae may always be made well-named by suitably renaming bound variables if necessary.